To get your GED diploma, you need to pass 4 GED subject tests. These subjects include Social Studies, Science, Language Arts, and Math.

 Students should also be able to understand charts and graphs that represent Social Studies data.
 This way, students can show their general educational development on test day.

-GED Prep Classes
+How To Get A GED – GED Prep Classes

-Sometimes students pass the GED test without prior preparation.
+Sometimes, students pass the GED test without prior preparation.
 Most students, however, need to spend some time getting familiar with the GED topics.

+Students can prepare for the test by attending traditional classes or by taking online courses.
+So, how do you get your GED?
+By getting well prepared!
 You can find many locations where GED instruction is offered, often at no cost at all.
-Also, your local bookstore and library will be able to provide lots of study materials to get you all set for the GED exam.
+Also, your local bookstore and library will be able to provide lots of study material.

-There is also a good selection of paid GED courses if you are serious about your GED prep and want additional features; popular choices are GED Academy, Onsego GED Prep, and Kaplan.
+You can also use a paid GED course if you are serious about your GED prep and want additional features; popular choices are GED Academy, Onsego GED Prep, and Kaplan.
+Read this article about choosing the right GED Course.

 Practice Makes Perfect

-So if you quit high school without a diploma and want to go on the GED track, be sure to get used to the technology of the computer format before you register for the test, practice writing essays in a timed setting, and take the free practice tests offered at this website before you take the actual test.
+So, if you quit high school without a diploma and want to go on the GED track, be sure to get used to the technology of the computer format before you register for the test, practice writing essays in a timed setting, and take the free practice tests offered at this website before you take the actual test.

 GED Practice Test